Contact Information

 Richard Bateman: KD7BBC

 Richard is the one behind Signal Stuff.
 If you've got an HT, you need a signal stick.
-Also supports HamStudy and ExamTools which are valuable tools
+Also behind HamStudy and ExamTools which are valuable tools